 Your other insurance and benefit providers

-If you have been injured in a crash and have coverage from another provider (for example, extended health care from your employer or individually purchased disability insurance), your other insurance will be the primary payer for most medical expenses and/or wage loss.
+If you have been injured in a crash and have coverage from another provider (for example, extended health care from your employer or individually purchased disability insurance), your other insurance will be the primary payer for most medical expenses and/or income replacement.

 ICBC and your other insurance providers

-No matter who is responsible, if you've been injured in a crash, you have access to pre-authorized (core) treatments.
-Whether or not you have other insurance (also known as collateral benefits), health care providers for these treatments can bill ICBC directly.
+No matter who is responsible, if you've been injured in a crash, you have access to early access treatments.
+Whether or not you have other insurance, health care providers for these treatments can bill ICBC directly.

-For all other medical expenses and/or wage loss benefits, you must first submit expenses to your other insurance provider(s) who will provide primary coverage.
-ICBC may then cover, through Accident Benefits included in your Basic insurance, amounts over and above what is first covered by your other providers.
-Your claim representative will determine the reasonability and necessity of the benefit based on information provided from your health care providers.
+For all other medical expenses and/or income replacement benefits, you must first submit expenses to your other insurance provider(s) who will provide primary coverage.
+ICBC may then cover, through Enhanced Accident Benefits, amounts over and above what is first covered by your other providers.
+Your claim representative will confirm the availability of the benefit based on information provided from your health care providers.

-ICBC will not reimburse other providers for payments for wage loss, medical costs, or user fees for treatment, with the exception of WorkSafeBC and Medical Services Plan (MSP).
+ICBC will not reimburse other providers for payments for income replacement, medical costs, or user fees for treatment.